mshafiee/safecrypt/README.md

 ./safecrypt --cmd encrypt --input /path/to/folder --keypath /path/to/keyfile
 ```

-This command will encrypt all files in the folder, generating `.enc` encrypted files.
+This command will encrypt all files in the folder, generating `.enc` encrypted files for each file.

 #### Decrypt a folder